caiokinupp/Write-a-Data-Science-Blog-Post/README.md

 - seattle_airbnb_analysis.ipynb Jupyter notebook with complete analysis, answers to the questions, explanations and visualisations

 - listings.csv Original dataset in csv format

+### Summary of the Results

+Question 1: The most common amenities are the most essentials ones, like: Internet Conection, Heating and Kitchen.

+Question 2: Washer/ Dryer, Kitchen and allow pets are the amenities that most attracts the guests for renting.

+Question 3: The type of the property, more specifically, properties different than apartments and houses have a great influence on price.
+Internet/ Wireless Internet also have a good influence.

+### Acknowledgments

+To all udacity team.